jupyterlab/mimerender-cookiecutter/README.md

 * `extension_name`
   * `extension_name`: The Python package
     * `static`: Compiled Javascript for both extensions
+    * `__init.py__`: Exports paths and metadata of lab and notebook extensions and exports an optional `display` method that can be imported into a notebook and used to easily display data using this renderer
   * `labextension`: The JupyterLab extension
     * `src`
       * `doc.js`: Widget/widget factory used for opening files with an extension of `file_extension` defined in prompts